 Incident response framework vs. incident response plan

 A framework provides a conceptual structure.
-So, an incident response framework provides a structure to support incident response operations.
+An incident response framework, therefore, provides a structure to support incident response operations.
 A framework typically provides guidance on what needs to be done but not on how it is done.
-A framework is also loose and flexible enough to let elements be added or removed as necessary to satisfy a particular organization or constituency.
+A framework is also loose and flexible to let elements be added or removed as necessary to satisfy a particular organization or constituency.

-Working together, the framework suggests logical elements that should be included in a plan.
-A plan includes those elements, as well as elements of mission, services, people, process, technology and facilities.
+Plans and frameworks should work together.
+The framework suggests logical elements to include in a plan, while a plan includes those elements, as well as elements of mission, services, people, process, technology and facilities.

-With these distinctions in mind, it helps to understand four of the most well-known incident response frameworks to determine the best approach for your organization.
+With these distinctions in mind, it helps to understand three of the most well-known incident response frameworks to determine the best approach for your organization.

 1. NIST incident response framework